jerome-marshall/ux-tools/instructions/PRD.md

-# UX Research Tools Platform PRD
+# Nutanix UX Lab - Product Requirements Document

 ## 1. Product Overview

 ### 1.1 Product Vision

-An internal UX research platform that enables UX researchers and design teams to conduct various UX research methodologies efficiently.
+Nutanix UX Lab is an internal UX research platform that enables UX researchers and design teams to conduct various UX research methodologies efficiently.
 The platform will initially focus on tree testing, with plans to expand to card sorting and other research methodologies in the future.

 ### 1.2 Product Goals